Rukeh/VnManager/README.md

 python main.py
 ```
 > **You will probably need to create a virtual environment.**

-> **For information: For source** As the project is still in early build, its not a recommended way to download it, but its all there is for now for other distros.

 > **Linux/Wayland:** If the window doesn't open, try `GDK_BACKEND=x11 python main.py`